Kimovi/Soap-recipe-generator/README.md

 - Risk Assessment

-Frontend page is handling API calls in between all 3 backend services and also store the generated data to MySQL DB.
-I have set up Nginx instance for users to access application through reverse proxy.
 <img width="689" alt="Frontend" src="https://user-images.githubusercontent.com/59723479/109579641-30d67480-7af1-11eb-9db3-39978d8f9130.png">

+The frontend page is handling API calls in between all 3 backend services and also stores the generated data to MySQL DB.
+I've set up Docker swarm manager, worker and Nginx instance for load balancer where user can access the application through the reverse proxy.

 # Trello board
 This project required lots of tools and work.
 I was swamped with the amount of the stuff I had to manage and came up with a Trello board to organize the tasks.